derrod/legendary/README.md

-  -h, --help            show this help message and exit --offline             Only print info available offline --json                Output information in JSON format
+  -h, --help            show this help message and exit --offline             Only print info available offline --json                Output information in JSON format --platform <Platform>
+                        Platform to fetch info for (default: installed or Windows)

 Command: alias